 GABA is a chemical in the brain that is responsible for regulating how the body responds to fear, anxiety, and stress.
 What GABA does is block these nerve impulses from reaching the brain.
 Essentially, GABA’s job is to help keep you calm.

-What benzos do is increase the amount of GABA in the brain, flooding it in order to create a significantly stronger feeling of sedation, which is how it counteracts anxiety and can be used to get high.
+What benzos do is to potentiate the action of GABA inhibitory neurons in the brain, flooding it in order to create a significantly stronger feeling of sedation, which is how it counteracts anxiety and can be used to get high.

 While z drugs also affect the levels of GABA in the brain, they are much more selective.
 Instead of binding with any GABA receptors and increasing them, non-benzo sedatives like Ambien target specific GABA receptors that are specifically related to initiating sleep and creating more of those.